Custom Leather Patches Los Angeles

 Setup Fees

-Is there a setup fee for the brass mold?
+Is there a setup fee for leather patches?

 Only for Debossing.
 If you want the deep 3D stamp, we have to CNC mill a physical piece of brass.
 That costs money.
 If you choose Laser Engraving, there is no mold fee because it’s just a digital file.